chriskhoo/Yelp-review-outlook/readme.md

   2. Load in data for reviews and businesses
   3. Exploratory analysis
   4. Reformat column for date into data-time category
+  5. Extract businesses that are restaurants
+  6. Extract restaurants that are in the USA using a bounding box
-  5. Drop business columns associated with business location
+  7. Drop business columns associated with business location
-  6. Extract businesses that are restaurants
-  7. Merge the two dataframes
+  8. Merge the two dataframes
-  8. Save cleaned data to a csv
+  9. Save cleaned data to a csv
-  9. Note that there were no missing values and no apparent outliers (more analysis required) - there appears to be a bias towards high ratings
+  10. Check for missing values and apparent outliers (none detected)
+  11. Pre-processing the data:
+    - Case conversion
+    - Punctuation removal
+    - Removal of stop words
+    - Expand contractions?
+    - Stemming / Lemmatization
+  12. Vectorise text
 --------